jehanzaib97/realstateapp/dev_log.md

     Update the index.tsx file.
-Create the functions to get properties Create a new component "NoResults" to display in case there are no properties Update the flatlist and add options to display NoResult component
+Create the functions to get properties Create a new component "NoResults" to display in case there are no properties Update the flatlist and add options to display NoResult component To search through properties go to appwrite database portal and properties table

+Ninth Commit - Creating explore page and finishing the app
+    Fixing the Filter issue when pressed all